anlrsln/Appcent-NewsApp/README.md

 # NewsApp
-*  It is an Appcent internship project.
-News App is a simple app that uses NewsAPI to get the breaking news from the world, or you can search for a specific news and add news you like.
+* News App is a simple app that uses NewsAPI to get the breaking news from the world, or you can search for a specific news and add news you like.

 # Technologies